-Other forms of development which result in a net gain of overnight accommodation, and some types of commercial development will result in an additional nutrient load.
+- Other forms of development which result in a net gain of overnight accommodation, and some types of commercial development will result in an additional nutrient load.
 The type of development affected is outlined in the Council's Position Statement and Mitigation Plan.
 Applicants will need to calculate and confirm what the expected mitigation package will be by completing and submitting a nutrient budget, using Natural England's guidance and Natural England's nitrogen calculator which can be found on the Council's website at: www.havant.gov.uk/nitrogen.
 This nutrient budget will then be assessed by the Council in consultation with Natural England through a Habitats Regulations Assessment.
-For such developments, early pre-application discussions are recommended.

-5.43 Off-Site Mitigation Options - Warnford Park Estate
+For such developments, early pre-application discussions are recommended. - 5.43 Off-Site Mitigation Options where the Council has signed an overarching legal agreement

-Havant Borough Council has entered into an overarching legal agreement with Warnford Park Estate and is likely to enter into legal agreements with other mitigation providers in due course to ensure choice and availability of mitigation to developers in Havant Borough.
+Havant Borough Council has entered into overarching legal agreements with both Warnford Park Estate and Knowle Farm.
+The Council is likely to enter into legal agreements with other mitigation providers in due course to ensure choice and availability of mitigation to developers in Havant Borough.

-- 5.44 If a developer wishes to use Warnford Park Estate as a mitigation provider for nutrient neutrality there are two options: - a.
+- 5.44 If a developer wishes to use third party mitigation where the Council has signed an overarching legal agreement as a mitigation provider for nutrient neutrality there are two options: - a.
 The developer submit prior to the grant of a planning permission a 'Notice of Purchase' which is a written notification of the purchase of credits which will include the following information: - i.
 Name of developer purchasing the Credits; - ii.
 Details of the Development to benefit from the Credits, to include application number, description and location; - iii.
-Number of Credits purchased; - iv.
+Number of Credits purchased;

+- iv.
 Nitrogen budget for the Credits Linked Land [as defined in the agreement, i.e. the parcel of mitigation land that will be linked to the development]; - v.
 A plan with the Credits Linked Land clearly identifiable and specifying the size of the Credits Linked Land in hectares. - b.
 Alternatively, the developer will submit a 'Nutrient Mitigation Proposal Pack'.
 This information contains the same information as a 'Notice of Purchase' however it includes a letter which sets out a proposal or an agreement to purchase in other words reserving the credits.
 If this option is used then a Grampian condition will be imposed, and the applicant will need to submit the 'Notice of Purchase' evidence.
-The Grampian condition which will be used will read as follows: 'The development hereby permitted shall not commence unless the Council has received the Notice of Purchase in accordance with the legal agreement between HBC, East Hants DC, Winchester CC, SDNPA and Andrew Sellick of Gawthorpe Estate dated 1 November 2023 in respect of the Credits Linked Land identified in the Nitrates Mitigation Proposals Pack.
+The Grampian condition which will be used will read as follows: 'The development hereby permitted shall not commence unless the Council has received the Notice of Purchase in accordance with the legal agreement between Havant Borough Council and XXX dated XXX in respect of the Credits Linked Land identified in the Nitrates Mitigation Proposals Pack.